 Oral Drug Adherence.
 Many new myeloma drugs are taken orally (by mouth).
-In this context, the term "adherence" means staying on a set plan or regimen, taking the medication as prescribed-on the right day and at the right time.
-It is important to make sure that patients continue to take their medications at home, as prescribed, if they are not going to an outpatient clinic to receive treatment.
+In this context, the term "adherence" means staying on a set plan or regimen, taking the medication as prescribed-on the right day and at the right time, and reporting side effects to the heathcare team.
+If patients are not going to an outpatient clinic to receive treatment, it is important to make sure that they continue to take their medications, as prescribed, at home.

 Taking a drug by mouth has many benefits, including improved quality of life, convenience and saving time.
-Unfortunately, poor adherence to a prescribed oral drug regimen can result in the following problems: drug resistance; poor response to therapy; disease progression; increased doctor visits, laboratory tests and hospitalizations; and even death.
+Unfortunately, poor adherence to a prescribed oral drug regimen can result in the following problems: drug resistance; poor response to therapy; disease progression; more doctor visits, laboratory tests and hospitalizations, and even death.

-For additional information about oral drug adherence, including treatment barriers and solutions and strategies to overcome them, please see the free LLS booklets Oral Treatment Adherence Facts and A Medication Resource for Blood Cancer Patients.
+For additional information about oral drug adherence, including treatment barriers and solutions and strategies to overcome them, see the free LLS booklets Oral Treatment Adherence Facts and A Medication Resource for Blood Cancer Patients.